ferdy182/CarND-LaneLines-P1/writeup.md

 #### Step 6

-Then I apply a mask with the region of interest to eliminate lines that are not relevant.
+Then I apply a mask again with the region of interest to cut the final lines.
 This mask is propotional to the size of the image.

 ###2.
 Identify potential shortcomings with your current pipeline